cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 ***

 **Milestone #2** - Layout
-**Week 7** – CSS - Understanding Layout.
+**Week 6** – CSS - More Layout Options & Understanding Layout.
 **Mentors** - Faezrah (Main Mentor) & Syafiqah (Helper)
-**Objective**: To recap all layout options taught and ensure students understand the concept at a high-level (i.e. div tag, flexbox, table)
+**Objective**: To introduce more layout options (i.e. how to include 3 columns images, 3 rows x 2 columns arrangement) using CSS.
+To recap all layout options taught and ensure students understand the concept at a high-level (i.e. div tag, flexbox, table)
 **Duration**: 2 hours

 1. Recap on objective of one page website we are trying to build (20 mins)